srlm-io/srlm.io/README.md

 ## Notes
-To run use `jekyll serve --drafts`.
+To run use `jekyll serve --drafts --watch`.
 You may need to `sudo gem install jekyll` first.
 The site will appear at [http://localhost:4000](http://localhost:4000), and you can develop drafts in the `_drafts` folder.

 This site is based on the Poole template [here](https://github.com/poole/poole).
 Take a look there for markdown examples.